Dangers of AI in Social Media: The Silent Invasion

 Data Privacy: The Illusion of Control

 Even worse?
-Your information is not merely used in selling you shoes.
+Your data is not just utilised in the selling of your shoes.
 Companies actually sell it to third parties, feed it into AI applications, and use it to predict (and manipulate) what you might do in the future.

 So, when to say, “I have nothing to hide,” do remember this: it doesn’t mean hiding.
 It’s using.